YashKumar161/About-Me/Offer Letter/README.md

 Explore the offer letters to gain insights into the positions I've been offered and the organizations I've had the opportunity to work with.

-**Note: You cannot view .pdf files directly here.
-To view the files or clone the Git repository, please download or clone the repository to your local machine.**
+**Note: If you are not able to view '.pdf' files directly here, To view the files or clone the Git repository, please download or clone the repository to your local machine.**

 If you have any questions or would like to discuss my professional experience further, feel free to reach out!